Ares-Developers/Ares-docs/new/chronoprisons.rst

   .. note:: In order to use this, you have to use YR's multi-turret logic, that
-    is, you have to specify `Turret=yes`, an appropriate `TurretCount`, and you have to use the `WeaponX` flags to specify weapons.
+    is, you have to specify :tag:`Turret=yes`, an appropriate
+    \ :tag:`TurretCount`, and you have to use the :tag:`WeaponX` flags to specify weapons.

 .. index:: Weapons; Make the firer abduct units from the battlefield like a Chrono Prison.
 .. index:: Art; Use turret depending on unit's passengers.

 .. versionadded:: 0.2